 Limits on stipend sacrifice arrangements

-Current tax legislation does not limit the

-amount of the stipend that can be sacrificed

-under stipend sacrifice arrangements.
-However,

-reasonable limits need to be observed.
+Current tax legislation does not limit the amount of the stipend that can be sacrificed under stipend sacrifice arrangements.
+However, reasonable limits need to be observed.

-The portion of the stipend sacrificed should not exceed 30% of the recommended minimum stipend.
+The portion of the stipend sacrificed to your Ministry Expense Account (MEA) should not exceed 30% of the minimum stipend.
 You need to determine the actual amount to be sacrificed (up to the recommended maximum 30%) in consultation with the churchwardens.